Why did I choose this course:

 How long did it take to find a job after graduation:

-Do I recommend studying AB in Journalism:
+Do I recommend studying Journalism:

 Was this review useful to you?